afw-org/afw/src/afw/doc/building_on_linux.md

     docker build -t afwfcgi -f docker/images/afwfcgi/Dockerfile .

-This uses CentOS 7 as the base image, and installs all necessary dependencies, used to build Adaptive Framework.
+This uses Alpine Linux as the base image, and installs all necessary dependencies, used to build Adaptive Framework.
 It will take a while to build everything.
 Once finished, you will have a docker image from which you can make container(s) from.

 ## Run afw command from docker